John Bennet (judge): Personal life

 Bennet married firstly Alice Weekes daughter of Christopher Weekes of Salisbury, and had four sons and two daughters.
 She died in 1601 and he married secondly Elizabeth Lowe, daughter of Sir Thomas Lowe, alderman of London.
 She died in 1614 and he married thirdly Leonora daughter of Adrian Vierandeels of Antwerp, a widow.
+Leonora wore a large English-style farthingale in Amsterdam, and received unwelcome attention from the local people.

 Bennet died on 15 February 1627 and was buried at Christ Church, Newgate, City of London.